ferhaterata/ferhaterata.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am pursuing my PhD in Computer Science at Yale University with a concentration in Programming Languages and Verification, under the guidance of Ruzica Piskac.
-My recent research focuses on the dynamic inference of real or integer-valued relational properties, including nonlinear equalities and inequalities, random self-reducible properties, functional equations, and recurrence relations by integrating ML with formal techniques.
+I am pursuing my PhD in Computer Science at Yale University with a concentration in Programming Languages and Verification, under the guidance of [Ruzica Piskac](http://www.cs.yale.edu/homes/piskac/) and [Jakub Szefer](https://caslab.csl.yale.edu/~jakub/).
+My recent research focuses on the dynamic inference of real or integer-valued relational properties from implementations by integrating machine learning with formal techniques.
 Additionally, I am exploring the application of these properties to enhance areas such as property-based testing, formal verification, side-channel security, self-correcting programs, function synthesis, and privacy-preserving machine learning.
 {style="text-align: justify;"}